MarcinKap/Compose-Animation-Tooltips-Library/README.md

-# Animation Tooltips Library - Jetpack Compose Alpha
+# Animation Tooltips Library - Jetpack Compose (alpha version)

 This function is used to easily create a series of animations describing subsequent functions in the application.
 The function consists of 7 phases: